Cathedral of Mary Our Queen, Baltimore: Description

 Mary Our Queen features an extensive sculptural program executed by Joseph Coletti.

+Towers

+The cathedral has two towers.
+One of the tower is topped by the Chi-Rho symbol.
+It has four bells that ring three times per day.
+The other tower is topped by the metropolitan cross.

 Crypt

 The crypt below the main floor of Mary Our Queen serves as a burial place for the archbishops and auxiliary bishops of Baltimore.